MariaPadilha32/SpeakPortuEasy/README.md

 ### CSS
  - Custom CSS was crafted to style the website as per design specifications and wireframes, ensuring a visually appealing and responsive layout.

-### JavaScript
- - Implemented to add interactivity and enhance user experience, such as enabling the menu on the index.html page and setting timeout functions for messages.

 ### Python
  -  The primary programming language used to handle backend logic, including processing data and handling requests.